top of page

 STEFANO DA FRE:

 Yes.
 I think that all of us who are creative, painters or writers, like to sketch or have a big imagination, don't know per se that we want to make a living in the industry.
 The reason is that you don't know whether you want to turn your hobby and what you love into your job or into your life.
 I think I was always a creative kid.
 I have always been involved in arts programs and creative writing programs.
 And I think there was a sense of turning it into a career.
 When I was studying philosophy, I was doing a very traditional academic degree, and I loved studying philosophy.
-Still, I didn't think that I was going to end up teaching philosophy or becoming an academic.
-I realised at that point that I was probably going to go to a vocational school, whether it was acting, theatre school, or film school.
-It was around that time, after I graduated with a philosophy degree that I knew that I was going to work in film.
+Still, I didn't think I would end up teaching philosophy or becoming an academic.
+I realised then that I would probably go to a vocational school, whether it was acting, theatre school, or film school.
+It was around that time, after I graduated with a philosophy degree that I knew I would work in film.

 The Influence of Philosophy